Zhangjt9317/Biofuel-Group-Project/README.md

 - Issue Tracker: https://github.com/Zhangjt9317/Biofuel-Group-Project/issues
 - Source Code: https://github.com/Zhangjt9317/Biofuel-Group-Project

-### Installation

-Packages used in this program include:
-Numpy, Pandas, Matplotlib, Sklearn, Pubchempy, Openbabel, tkinter, xlrd, Neupy.
-The address of several packages are as following.

 ### Requirements

 Our code could only run in the PC mode because some of the packages are only available on a PC interface.